inductiva/inductiva/docs-sources/scale-up/benchmark/why-benchmarks.md

 ## Why Benchmark

 ### Understanding Benchmarks
 **Benchmarking** is essential for making informed decisions about computational resources.
-When you launch a simulation, its performance and cost depend heavily on how well the available hardware — CPU cores, memory, and GPUs - is used.
+When you launch a simulation, its performance and cost depend heavily on how well the available hardware — CPU cores, memory, and GPUs — is used.
 Without systematic testing, you risk paying for resources you don’t use efficiently or waiting longer than necessary for results.

-A benchmark lets you test different machine types and configurations to find the sweet spot: the setup that gives you the **best performance for the lowest cost**.
+A Benchmark lets you test different machine types and configurations to find the sweet spot: the setup that gives you the **best performance for the lowest cost**.
 Simply adding more cores doesn't always speed things up linearly.
-By running a benchmark, you can see exactly how your simulation scales and avoid wasting money on hardware that doesn't provide a real benefit.
+By running a Benchmark, you can see exactly how your simulation scales and avoid wasting money on hardware that doesn't provide a real benefit.

 ### When to Benchmark
 You should make benchmarking a regular part of your workflow.
 Consider it whenever you are:
-- Choosing between different **machine types**
+- Choosing between different machine types
-- Launching a **new type of simulation**.
+- Launching a new type of simulation.
-- Significantly **changing your model's size** or complexity
+- Significantly changing your model's size or complexity
 - Evaluating the impact of simulation parameters on performance
 - Validating that performance improvements justify increased costs